tanmengwen/libmv/README.txt

-to build out of source do:
+To build out of source run make.

-$ pwd
-.../branches/pau
-$ mkdir build
-$ cd build
-$ cmake ../src
-$ make